scottkordzi/vehicle-sales-tool/README.md

 ## Technologies Used

-Frontend: HTML, CSS, JavaScript (e.g., React for the dashboard)
+Frontend: HTML, CSS, JavaScript, Dash (e.g., React for the dashboard)
 Backend: Python (e.g., Flask or Django for API and data processing) Data Analysis: Pandas, NumPy
 Machine Learning: Scikit-learn for the predictive model Data Visualization: Plotly, D3.js, or Chart.js
-Database: SQLite or PostgreSQL for storing vehicle data Data Sources: Public APIs or datasets (e.g., Kelley Blue Book, Edmunds, or scraped data)
+Database: SQLite or PostgreSQL for storing vehicle data Data Sources: Public APIs or datasets

 ## Installation
 To set up the project locally, follow these steps: